 Every month, technicians from SNWA collect and analyze water samples from the NAFB drinking water system and its water treatment facilities.
-In fact, the water is tested more frequently and extensively than the SDWA and the Nevada Administrative Code requires.
+In fact, the water is tested at a higher frequency and more extensively than the SDWA and the Nevada Administrative Code requires.
 The test results are shown in the table below.
-If you would like more information, contact the Bioenvironmental Engineering Flight (BEF) at 702-653-3316 or 99AMDSBio@nellis.af.mil .
+If you would like more information, contact the Bioenvironmental Engineering Flight (BEF) at 702-653-3316 or 99AMDSBio@nellis.af.mil.

 NAFB routinely monitors for disinfectant residual in the distribution system.
 This measurement tells us whether the installation is effectively disinfecting the water supply.
 Disinfectant residual is the amount of chlorine present in the pipes of the distribution system.
-If the amount of disinfectant is too low (inadequately treated), disease-causing organisms, including bacteria, viruses, and parasites could grow in the pipes.
+If the amount of disinfectant is too low (inadequately treated), disease-causing organisms, including bacteria, viruses, and parasites a have the potential of growing within the pipes.
 These organisms can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
-However, these symptoms are not caused solely by organisms in drinking water, but can be attributed to other factors (environmental, food based illnesses, or person to person interaction).
+However, these symptoms are not caused solely by organisms in drinking water and can be attributed to other factors (environmental, food based illnesses or person to person interaction).